gaitaldawamneh/jira-clone/README.md

    - Authentication token is invalid(false result when varifying the token)
    - Authentication token is invalid: User not found. (no userid)
 ## typescripts utils:

 ## database learned things:
+   - many-to-many relations is where A contains multiple instances of B
    - extending the entity class BaseEntity to its methods.
    -
 ## nice assembly techniques :